codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

 I am quite upset that I did not make contributions yesterday.
-Yesterday was
+Yesterday was a

 ## Description